mkluszczynski/screenshot-watcher/README.md

 ## About

-Application for automatic upload files to server via sftp.
+Application for automatic upload files to server via sftp/ftp.

 ## 🐧 Linux setup